da4all/da4all.github.io/_cards/exploringdata.md

 profile:
     name: "Exploring Data"
     group: Assignment
     domain: <a href="../processing-data/">Processing Data</a>
     subdomain: <a href="../analyzing-and-drawing-insights-from-data/">Analyzing and Drawing Insights from Data</a>
     source:
     author:
+    date:
+    license:
     align: right

 ---